sensu-plugins/documentation/docs/getting_started.md

 **Note**

-Members in the Owners or Core Infra team must provide a voie number.
+Members in the Owners or Core Infra team must provide a voice number.
 Due to the permissions and far reaching affect of these teams security  practices are heavily enforced and any compromises must be dealt with immediately.

 #### Trello